Top 8 Tips for Grain Sorghum Yields

 Bayer offers a broad portfolio of season-long products to help sorghum growers achieve the highest possible yield and grain quality, including:

-For information on Bayer’s portfolio of products to help cereal growers maximize yields and protect crops, contact your local Bayer representative.
+For information on Bayer’s portfolio of products to help sorghum growers maximize yields and protect crops, contact your local Bayer representative.

 *Always read and follow label instructions.
 Not all products are registered for use in every state.
 Baythroid XL is a Restricted Use Pesticide.